3menu/astrowind/src/pages/terms.md

 _Last updated_: December 12, 2025

-Please read these terms and conditions carefully before using Our Service.
+Please read these terms and conditions carefully before using the Service.

 ## Interpretation and Definitions